chantelwetzel-noaa/data_summary/doc/_main.md

 # Pacific spiny dogfish
  The most recent assessment of Pacific spiny dogfish was a full assessment conducted in 2021.
 Across available data, Pacific spiny dogfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 16,282 length observations, 2,956 age readings, and 459 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 15,369 length observations, 2,956 age readings, and 459 otoliths that are available to be aged.
-In California, since 2000, a total of 330 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 2,846 length observations, 0 age readings, and 459 otoliths have been collected In Washington, since 2000, a total of 12,193 length observations, 2,956 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 330 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 2,846 length observations, 0 age readings, and 459 otoliths have been collected.
+In Washington, since 2000, a total of 12,193 length observations, 2,956 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 1,130 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 1,128 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 1,076 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 52 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 1,076 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 52 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 30,890 length observations, 591 age readings, and 8,911 otoliths that are available to be aged.